 In addition to employment, the segregation in a tightly organised, carefully designed environment, with supervision, was the key to achieving the transformation of the poor people concerned.
 The Colonies of Benevolence presented a very specific plan, that spanned the entire day-to-day life of the colonists.
 Landscape and regulations constituted a mutually reinforcing continuum.
-This meant that every aspect, from the types of buildings to be erected, to how they were built in relation to each other, to the crops to be grown, to the daily schedule of those living there, was to be detailed.
+This meant that

-Therefore, the Colonies of Benevolence were closely aligned with the model of the panopticon, as described in 1791 by the British lawyer and social reformer Jeremy Bentham (1748-1832).
-For Bentham, it was not only a matter of an architectural model, but of a mechanism; it concerned social disciplining on the basis of an awareness of being controlled, coming from within.
+Therefore, the Colonies of Benevolence were closely aligned with the model of the panopticon, as described in 1791 by the British lawyer and social reformer Jeremy Bentham (1748-1832).34 For Bentham, it was not only a matter of an architectural model, but of a mechanism; it concerned social disciplining on the basis of an awareness of being controlled, coming from within.
 The 'social engineering' as effectively carried out by the Society of Benevolence adheres to this, and the planned landscape was the instrument.